Role

 Young Men Deserve Better Than the Manosphere

 A generation of young men is being shaped by an online culture that mistakes dominance for confidence and performance for connection.
-The self-improvement market has made it worse, not better.
-Most products in this space talk to men like they are broken and need fixing.
-The result is an audience that is isolated, skeptical, and already burned by advice that did not work.
+The self-improvement market has made it worse.

-Jacob came to us with a sketch and a genuine alternative.
-The product he imagined did not promise transformation.
-It offered practice.
+Our client came to us with only a rough sketch and a genuine alternative.
 Our job was to build a brand and experience system credible enough to earn trust from people who had stopped trusting.

 The Insight